Aarif1430/Conways-Game-of-life/README.md

 # Game of life by Conway
-  A version of Conway's game of life to make generative art by creating random alive cells and transform them via cellular automation.

 Rules:
 1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.